Quickback Docs

 Generated Endpoints

-GET /api/v1/candidates # CRUD list - all fields
+GET /api/v1/candidates # Full read - read.access fields

 Query Parameters